aselshall/gwh/hw/project.md

 ### 2.3 Model Application (30 points)
 Do any of the following two design problems.

-#### 2.3.1 Municipal Water Supply Desgin: Nature-based Infrastructure for Mitigating the Impacts of a Planned Industrual Area
+#### 2.3.1 Municipal Water Supply Design: Nature-based Infrastructure for Mitigating the Impacts of a Planned Industrial Area

 It is planned to install a municipal water supply well half way between observation well B10 and the river.
 Also, a new industrial area is planned in the study area as show in Fig. 3 resulting in a complete sealing of the surface.
 For each of the following scenarios, what is the maximum rate of water than can be pumped if the drawdown of the water table should not exceed 1 m at any of the observation wells?

 - Scenario 1: This is the pre-development condition without the industrial area.